MicrosoftDocs/azure-dev-docs/articles/ai/get-started-app-chat-vision.md

 ## Exploring the sample code

  While OpenAI and Azure OpenAI Service rely on a [common Python client library](https://github.com/openai/openai-python), small code changes are needed when using Azure OpenAI endpoints.
-Let's see how this sample uses an Azure OpenAI multimodal model to generate responses to user messages and uploaded images.
+This sample uses an Azure OpenAI multimodal model to generate responses to user messages and uploaded images.

 ### Base64 Encoding the uploaded image in the frontend